Skip to main content

 SGLT2 inhibitors (drugs like empagliflozin) are mostly used for diabetes and heart failure, but they are increasingly studied for metabolic health more broadly.
 They lower blood sugar by sending excess glucose out in the urine.
 We use them in selected patients with metabolic syndrome.

 Creatine supports strength, lean mass, and recovery, all of which protect against metabolic stagnation.
 The standard dose is 3 to 5 grams daily.
-Recent data also suggests cognitive benefits, especially under sleep deprivation.
+Recent data also suggests cognitive benefits, particularly under sleep deprivation.
 It is one of the best-supported supplements in medicine.

 Yes, a DEXA scan often changes the plan.
 Many patients find they have more visceral fat or less lean mass than they assumed.
 The scan reframes the goal from "lose 20 pounds" to "build 5 pounds of muscle and lose 15 pounds of fat."
 That is a different prescription.